Nexus Futbol Academy

 2. Coach Evaluation

-After the student completes their self-assessment, coaches provide their own rating based on:
+After the student completes their self-assessment, Nexus coaches will provide their own rating based on:

 The Goal